 Prison Pipeline is a radio program dedicated to educating the public about the Oregon criminal justice system.
-Topics include incarceration and re-entry, addictions and mental health, elections and laws, victims' rights, and criminal justice reform.
-Guests range from service providers, state and county administrators, advocates and educators to people currently and formerly in prison and their loved ones.
 Our goal is to present a unique understanding of the criminal justice system, address the root causes of crime, and challenge the status quo.
 We seek to promote awareness and activism in order to foster a safe, healthy, and just society.

-Tune in every Monday evening at 6:30 to hear our hosts Carlos Chavez, Karen James, and Peter Pincetl explore the Oregon justice system with a variety of guests.
+Tune in every Monday evening at 6:30 to hear our hosts Karen James, Peter Pincetl and Carlos Chavez explore the Oregon justice system with a variety of guests.
 Hosts rotate weekly.
 Prison Pipeline's engineer is Danielle Parks.

 Our guest was Adam Arms, attorney with the firm McKanna, Bishop, Joffee & Arms.
 Adam told us about his work with prisoners.
 We also discussed again the importance of contact with folks on the outside for prisoners.

 Next week we’ll have a telephone interview with Pam Africa who will update us on Mumia and more.

 Bre Groom from The Portland Partners Re-Entry Initiative with SE Works, brought Kelly, one of the volunteer mentors and Larry, a recently released friend who has participated in the PPRI Mentor Program.
 Listen to the active discussion that Ruth and these folks had about the PPRI mentor program.

 Next week, attorney Adam Arnes will be the Prison Pipeline guest.